MicroEJ/docs/VEEPortingGuide/uiDisplay.rst

 Direct Mode
 -----------

-This mode considers the application and the LCD driver share the same buffer.
+:ref:`This mode<section_display_direct>` considers the application and the LCD driver share the same buffer.
 In other words, all drawings made by the application are immediately shown on the display.
 This particular case is the easiest to write because the ``flush()`` stays empty: